My `62 Telecaster.

 an old Gibson J-45 with it's warmth, getting the right

 bite when you flatpicked it, I happened upon my

 it's Fishman Blender pickup system

-(piezo under the bridge plus a condensor mic).
+(piezo under the bridge plus a condensor mic near the hole).

 I use Elixer Medium/Lite strings and keep the action

 maybe a little too high so that it rings like a bell.

 microdot markers, and a clear pickguard (tap plate).

 Gibson J-45 Standard